-NOTE: To select the proper gear position for maximum deceleration (engine braking), move the shift lever to the left "D(-)" and hold it there.
+NOTE: To select the proper gear position for maximum deceleration (engine braking), simply press and hold the shift lever to the left (-).
 The transmission will shift to the range from which the vehicle can best be slowed down.

 Overdrive Operation